midhunkalarikkal/FullDomain/Notes/js.md

 -------------------------
 Promise.any() takes an iterable of promises and returns a single promise that:

-  Resolves as soon as the first promise resolves (ignores any rejections).
+  Resolves as soon as the any first promise resolves (ignores any rejections).
   Rejects only if all promises are rejected, and it throws an AggregateError containing all rejection reasons.

 `Then`